OLS 171 Self Determination in the Workplace • 2 Cr.

 Presents methods for advocating for yourself in a professional environment during an interview, how to ask for accommodations, and ask for help as needed.
 Includes interviewing skills both in group and one on one situations.
 Covers basic knowledge of ADA, labor laws, unions, and OSHA.
 Prerequisite: OLS 106, 111, 170, 174, and Acceptance into the program.

-- Spring 2013 (current quarter)
+- Fall 2018 (current quarter)